williamkapke/cncjs-pendant-ps3/README.md

 I purchased an offline controller for my woodpecker cnc board and was quickly disapointed that I could not use CNCjs while it was connected.
 It also lacked controls for zeroing out the work surface and was tiny.
 I found cncjs-pendant-js, which had almost all the commmands I wanted and some open buttons.

-This fork is a modified version of [cncjs-pendant-ps3](https://github.com/cncjs/cncjs-pendant-ps3) where you will find detailed instructions on connecting your [Dualshock 3 controller](https://www.playstation.com/en-us/explore/accessories/dualshock-3-ps3/) via wire and bluetooth.
-I got a cheap clone "P3" controller working.
+This fork is a modified version of [cncjs-pendant-ps3](https://github.com/cncjs/cncjs-pendant-ps3) with some updated library versions and added commands for zeroing out the axes, and a structure to add custom commands to the PSX modified commands.

 For about the same price as the offline controller I think the dualshock 3 is a much more comfortable and capable pendant option.
 I added the R2 modified commands for zeroing out the axes and going to the home position to the previously empty R2 modified button commands.